 |

-WordPerfect Tips Main tips page | Browse tips |
+Tips Main tips page | Browse tips |

 ||

-How to put instructions or comments inside a macro Related tip: |
+How to put instructions or comments inside

 There are several ways a macro writer can put programmer comments or other, non-command information into a macro.
 Examples of these are shown in dark red below.
-Open the macro for editing with Tools, Macro, Edit.
-Then - 1.
-Precede the comment with two slash (//) marks:
+Open the macro for editing with Tools, Macro,

 2. Bracket the comment -- or even macro commands you want to temporarily disable -- like this:

-3. For longer comments, such as those that introduce the macro, put the comment inside a "dummy" IfPlatform macro command.
+3. For longer comments, such as those that introduce the macro, you can put the comment inside a "dummy" IfPlatform macro command.
 The command's (parameter) can be anything that is not recognized by WP as legitimate.
 For example:

-4. Put the comment in a footnote.
+4. Put the comment inside a footnote.
 You can even put macros commands in the footnote: they will not execute when the macro plays.
 5. Put comments inside a header and/or footer.
-6. Since a macro being edited always displays -- initially, at least -- in Draft mode, you can use regular WP Comments (Insert, Comment).
+6. Since a macro being edited always displays -- initially, at least -- in Draft mode, you can use regular WordPerfect Comments (Insert, Comment).
 7. Put the comment inside a text box, which can be anchored to the page or to a paragraph.
 Note that text boxes are prone to shift and/or not display all material, so it is better to avoid this method.

 |